 The exact location of your HoriZZon web portal is provided by BiZZdesign Support.

-Preferred browsers for working with HoriZZon and Team Server are Chrome and Firefox.
+Preferred browsers for working with HoriZZon are Chrome and Firefox.

 HoriZZon offers the following features.
 Which of these features are available in your HoriZZon depends on your BiZZdesign software configuration.
 Your HoriZZon may only have the user, group, package and project management feature, or these features plus the model information sharing and data entry features.